ably/ably-ruby/README.md

 ---

+## Releases

+The [CHANGELOG.md](/ably/ably-ruby/blob/main/CONTRIBUTING.md) contains details of the latest releases for this SDK.
+You can also view all Ably releases on [changelog.ably.com](https://changelog.ably.com).

+---

 ## Support, feedback and troubleshooting

 Please visit https://ably.com/support for access to our knowledgebase and to ask for any assistance.